Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Not everyone will notice or experience the pregnancy symptoms that we're going to cover in this guide.
 And if you experience any symptoms that feel worrying, you should speak to your midwife or doctor for reassurance.Ā

 Some people experience symptoms before they know for sure if they're pregnant, and others don't.
-The truth is, only a pregnancy test can confirm whether you're pregnant.
+Really, only a pregnancy test can confirm whether you're pregnant or not.Ā

 Some of the most common early pregnancy symptoms people experience include: